apache/flink/docs/dev/stream/state/custom_serialization.md

  1. Data schema of the state type has evolved, i.e. adding or removing a field from a POJO that is used as state.
  2. Following the above, generally speaking, the serialization format of the serializer is intended to be upgraded.
- 3. Configuration of the serializer has changed, i.e. Kryo types are registered in a different order than the previous execution, leading to mismatching registration ids for types.
+ 3. Configuration of the serializer has changed.

 In order for the new execution to have information about the *written schema* of state and detect whether or not the schema has changed, upon taking a savepoint of an operator's state, a *snapshot* of the state serializer needs to be